How to apply for an injunction

 4. Draft your affidavit: An affidavit is a written statement sworn under oath.
 It is a crucial document in an injunction hearing as it allows you to present your side of the story and explain why you believe the injunction is necessary.
 Be honest, clear, and concise in your statements.

-See also How to be confident book
+See also How to cook chicken supreme

 5. Prepare your arguments: Anticipate the arguments that the other party might raise and be prepared to counter them.
 Identify the key points that support your case and make sure to put forward a convincing argument that highlights the reasons why the court should grant the injunction.